yoogesh1983/Different_Practice_Projects/python/01_Django/YoogehPythonProject/blogpost/README.md

 >
 > pip install django-filter

-To install JWT Token Feature, install following:
+To use the JWT Token Feature, install following:

 > pip install djangorestframework-jwt
+>
+To use the Swagger Feature, install following:

+> pip install -U drf-yasg

 The Application can now be browsed at http://127.0.0.1:8000